 1. International Day

-International Day is all about celebrating the diversity of the school, the differences amongst the students, faculty and parents that unites the community as one.
+International Day is all about celebrating the diversity of the school; the differences amongst the students, faculty and parents that unite the community as one.

 Students are encouraged to dress in their national costume or colors and participate in the Parade of Nations.